Using the GQL Browser

 Results Pane

-The right-hand pane in GraphiQL is the results pane.
-This is where GraphiQL displays the results of the most recently executed query or mutation, in JSON format.
+The right-hand pane is the results pane.
+This is where the results of the most recently executed query or mutation display in JSON format.

 Alternatively, if your query or mutation is not properly formed, the results pane displays the errors that are causing the query or mutation to fail.

-GraphiQL highlights fields, arguments, syntax, and other important elements in the results pane to make the results easier to read.
+Fields, arguments, syntax, and other important elements are highlighted in the results pane to make the results easier to read.

 The results that display in this pane are read-only, so you cannot accidentally edit or delete them.